Lady on a beach with a credit card in hand

 Don’t overspend on your credit card

 But, don’t forget you’ll need to pay it all back as soon as you can.
 If you don’t, you’ll be charged interest on your outstanding balance which could soon mount up into something pretty steep.
-After all, the last thing you want is your summer holiday racking up debt long after you’ve landed home.
+After all, the last thing you want is your summer holiday racking up debt long after you’ve arrived home.

 Can I claim on my credit card if I cancel my holiday?